RocketCommunicationsInc/ag-grid-theme/README.md

 2. The AG-Grid community alpine-dark theme that the Astro AG-Grid theme builds off of, which is imported from the `ag-grid-community` repository.
 3. The Astro AG-Grid theme itself, which is defined in `@astrouxds/ag-grid-theme/dist/main.css` and consumes the imported design tokens above.

-The @astrouxds/ag-grid-theme/dist/main.css file merges the ag-grid.css, ag-theme-alpine.css and the astro ag-grid theme sources so you will only need to import one file.
+The @astrouxds/ag-grid-theme/dist/main.css file merges the ag-grid.css, ag-theme-alpine-dark.css and the astro ag-grid theme sources so you will only need to import one file.

 ## Installation